Hearing the shape of a drum

-To hear the shape of a drum is to infer information about the shape of the drumhead from the sound it makes, i.e., from the list of overtones, via the use of mathematical theory.
+In theoretical mathematics, the conceptual problem of "hearing the shape of a drum" refers to the prospect of inferring information about the shape of a hypothetical idealized drumhead from the sound it makes when struck, i.e. from analysis of overtones.

 "Can One Hear the Shape of a Drum?" is the title of a 1966 article by Mark Kac in the American Mathematical Monthly which made the question famous, though this particular phrasing originates with Lipman Bers.
 Similar questions can be traced back all the way to physicist Arthur Schuster in 1882.
 For his paper, Kac was given the Lester R. Ford Award in 1967 and the Chauvenet Prize in 1968.

 The frequencies at which a drumhead can vibrate depend on its shape.
 The Helmholtz equation calculates the frequencies if the shape is known.
 These frequencies are the eigenvalues of the Laplacian in the space.
 A central question is whether the shape can be predicted if the frequencies are known; for example, whether a Reuleaux triangle can be recognized in this way.
 Kac admitted that he did not know whether it was possible for two different shapes to yield the same set of frequencies.
-The question of whether the frequencies determine the shape was finally answered in the negative in the early 1990s by Gordon, Webb and Wolpert.
+The question of whether the frequencies determine the shape was finally answered in the negative in the early 1990s by Carolyn S. Gordon, David Webb and Scott A. Wolpert.